The Vertically Intergrated Navigation Challenge Event

 2, 3 or 4 riders only – no solo.

-Special offer! £200 per rider until Jan 1st 2013.
+Special offer! £200 per rider until New Year's Eve 2013.
 This includes one map and checkpoint booklet per team.
 Does not include food and accomodation.

 Here's how it works at the VINCE: We block book an entire hotel.
 We encourage everyone to stay there.
 However, if you prefer to camp then be our guest but you will have to organise this yourself.
 Your entry fee does NOT include your accommodation, you pay for that yourself when you are in Spain.
 All we do is ensure that we've got the hotel booked for our party.
 If you stay in the hotel we ask for a room deposit of £30 per person (not per room).
 If you camp there is no deposit to pay.

-The 2013 hotel is the Solana del Ter in the town of Ripoll.
-The cost is 60 euros per person per night for half-board.
-The hotel has 80 bed spaces in it.
+The 2013 hotel is the Hotel Riberies in the village of Llavorsii.
+It is very possibly the BEST hotel in the Pyrenees.
+It is not cheap but it's worth every penny.
+The cost is 65 euros per person per night for B&B. The hotel has 70 bed spaces in it.
 That’s it, when it’s full then we cannot undertake to provide accom.
 Please be aware that the hotel rooms are made up of doubles and triples - if you book late, you may end up having to share with a stranger.
-There ARE other hotels in Ripoll but we have no relationship with them.
+There ARE other hotels in Llavorsii but we have no relationship with them.
 If you want to stay for extra nights either before or after then we ask you to liaise with the hotel yourself for these extra nights.
-Fear not, if you pay the hotel deposit you ARE booked in for the nights of 2/3/4 Sep 2013.
+Fear not, if you pay the hotel deposit you ARE booked in for the nights of 21/22/23 July 2014.

-There is a campsite at the back of the hotel.
-Please liaise with the hotel directly if you prefer to camp.
+There is a campsite called Camping Riberies near the hotel.
+Please liaise directly with them if you prefer to camp.

 Low key and lo-fi.
 If you want to pop wheelies and show off your super noisy after-market exhaust then please do NOT attend the VINCE.
-Moto-cross space man clothes hugely discouraged.
+Moto-cross space man clothes forbidden.
 Wear armour yes, but underneath your crocheted poncho.

 Urge to Win

 Zero, this is not a competition.
 There is no prize save the joy of taking part.
-There are no trophies.
 If you are a super-competitive alpha-male then do an enduro, the VINCE is not for you.

 If you have done the HUMM in recent years then heed this next section well: